 Technology Fee: this covers SPS technology expenses, including access to online course management software, Canvas, and tools used to develop online course content.

 Estimated Textbook Cost: Instructors may assign books or media materials during the session.
 Students are not billed for books and materials but purchase them independently.

 *Note: not all fees are refundable if students withdraw from the course.
 For a full explanation see the Withdrawal and Tuition Refund page of the ALP website.

-The tuition and fees quoted are for ALP registrants only.
-Those students registering through other divisions of Columbia will pay at the per-point rate of their home schools.
+The application fee is waived.
+The tuition quoted is for ALP registrants only.
+Students registering through other divisions of Columbia will pay at the per-point rate of their home schools.

 For information about all of the available tuition benefit programs visit the Tuition Programs page of the Human Resources website.

 ALP Levels, Placement & Testing

 Learn more about American Language Program at Columbia University, or contact the program advisor.Request more information